amadeok/Epdiy-Eink-PC-monitor/README.md

 - *epd_skip_threshold*: if less than *epd_skip_threshold* rows have changed skipping is enabled for the current frame draw.

 - *framebuffer_cycles_2* and *framebuffer_cycles_2_threshold*: If less than *framebuffer_cycles_2_threshold* number of rows have changed, the current framebuffer will be written *framebuffer_cycles_2* times instead of the value set by *framebuffer_cycles*.
 Can be used to reduce the draw time when just a few lines have changed such as when moving the cursor.
+This is only active is the mouse is moving

 #### Using multiple displays at the same time